Dynamic Local Average Treatment Effects in Time Series: Empirical Evidence on LATE of Monetary Policy

 \subsection{Estimation in Strongly-Identified Subsample}

-We turn to estimation of $\pi_{0}$ and $\mathbf{S}_{0,T}$ using the methods from Section \ref{Section: Estimation}, and then to estimating the LATE of monetary policy based on the strongly-identified subsample, $\widehat{\beta}(\mathbf{\widehat{S}}_{T,OLS})$, or simply, $\widehat{\pi}$-sample, where $\widehat{\pi}=|\widehat{\mathbf{S}}_{T,OLS}|/T$.
-We focus on $\widehat{\beta}(\widehat{\mathbf{S}}_{T,OLS})$; results using $\widehat{\beta}(\mathbf{\widehat{S}}_{T,FGLS})$ are similar.
+We turn to estimation of $\pi_{0}$ and $\mathbf{S}_{0,T}$ using the methods from Section \ref{Section: Estimation}, and then to estimating the LATE of monetary policy based on the strongly-identified subsample, $\widehat{\beta}(\mathbf{\widehat{S}}_{T,OLS})$, or simply, $\widehat{\pi}$-sample, where $\widehat{\pi}=|\widehat{\mathbf{S}}_{T,OLS}|/T$.\footnote{Recall that when the instrument is binary, the Wald and IV estimands coincide.
+Hence, the results and intuition developed in Sections \ref{Section: Statistical Framework for Identification of Causal Effects}-\ref{Section: Application: Money Neutrality} directly apply to the TSLS estimand analyzed here.} We focus on $\widehat{\beta}(\widehat{\mathbf{S}}_{T,OLS})$; results using $\widehat{\beta}(\mathbf{\widehat{S}}_{T,FGLS})$ are similar.
 Figure \ref{Figure: pi Sample} plots the 1-day changes in 2-Year yields for the control and policy samples and highlights the regimes included in the strongly-identified subsample $\mathbf{\widehat{S}}_{T,OLS}$.
 The estimate $\widehat{\pi}=0.8$ implies that in 80\% of the sample, the first-stage is strong and identification holds.
 In the control sample, the excluded periods include the first seven months of 2005 and the regime surrounding the financial crisis (2007-2009).
 As shown in the figure, volatility during the crisis period is much higher than in the rest of the control group and higher than the average volatility in the treatment group.
 This subsample appears to drive the apparent full sample weak identification.
 Since our method searches for maximum identification strength, it correctly excludes this period when computing $\pi$-LATE.\footnote{The other excluded period (January to July 2005) does not display obviously high volatility but shows some persistence, with a short-duration cluster below the mean toward the end.} The interpretation is that in both excluded regimes\textemdash especially during the financial crisis\textemdash market uncertainty was elevated even on non-FOMC days, violating the identification assumption. \begin{flushleft}

 \end{flushleft}

 We now estimate the causal effect of monetary policy using the $\widehat{\pi}$-sample, where by construction the LATE is most strongly-identified.
 We compare these results with full sample estimates obtained using two-stage least squares (TSLS) and GMM, following \citet{nakamura/steinsson:2018} and \citet{lewis:2020}, respectively.
 Table \ref{Table: Estimation NS18} presents the results.
 Starting with the full sample estimates: when the policy variable is the 30-minute policy news series, TSLS and GMM yield very similar point estimates for both nominal and real forward rates, and both are statistically significant using standard and robust confidence intervals.\footnote{The robust confidence intervals for the GMM estimates are based on the subset $K$-test in \citet{lewis:2020}.}